 Easy to assemble

-The Marcy Bike’s comfortable seat, smooth-operating counterbalanced pedals, and the detailed display panel (although not backlit) have earned it a well-deserved spot on our list.
+The pedals are weighted for foot support and come with adjustable straps for safety.
+A comfortable seat, smooth-operating counterbalanced pedals, and the detailed display panel (although not backlit) have earned Marcy’s Bike a well-deserved spot on our list.

 Ready to step up your home gym game even more?
 Scope our top stepper machines buying guide.